jhoblitt/puppet-zeromq/README.md

 ```

 Limitations
 -----------

-This module presently aims to support these operatingsystems:
+This module presently aims to support these operating systems:

 * RedHat
   - 6